Create environment variables in Flask .flaskenv

 $ set FLASK_APP=my_app

-Or set it to file:
+Or set it in the file:

 .flaskenv